-- Disinfection By-Products (DBPs), including total trihalomethanes (TTHMs) and haloacetic acids (HAA5s), are by-products of chlorine and certain organic compounds present in raw water.
-The maximum contaminant levels for TTHM and HAA5 are 80 μg/l and 60 μg/l respectively.
-Some people who drink water containing DBPs in excess of the Maximum Contaminant Levels (MCL) over many years experience problems with their livers, kidneys or central nervous system, and may have increased risk of developing cancer;

-- Lead, if present in elevated levels, can cause serious health problems, especially for pregnant women and young children.
+- Disinfectants and Disinfection By-Products (D/DBPs), including chlorine, total trihalomethanes (TTHMs) and haloacetic acids (HAA5s).
+HAA5s and TTHMs are by-products of chlorine and certain organic compounds present in raw water.
+The maximum contaminant levels for TTHM and HAA5 are 80 μg/l and 60 μg /l respectively.
+Some people who drink water containing DBPs in excess of the Maximum Contaminant Levels (MCL) over many years' may experience problems with their livers, kidneys, or central nervous system, and may have increased risk of developing cancer; - Lead, if present in elevated levels, can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Northbrook is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for two to three minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead Northbrook remains in compliance with the lead and copper regulations; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses; - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining or farming; - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems; - Sodium, which is not regulated by US Environmental Protection Agency (USEPA) or Illinois Environmental Protection Agency (IEPA), but monitoring is required to provide information about sodium uptake due to dietary precautions.
-If the level is greater than 20 mg/l and you are on a sodium restricted diet, you should consult a physician; and - Turbidity is a measure of the 'cloudiness' of water.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at www.epa.gov/safewater/lead Northbrook remains in compliance with the lead and copper regulations; - Pesticides and Herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses;

+- Radioactive Contaminants, including Alpha particles, Beta particles/Photon emitters, Radium 226 and 228, and Uranium, which can be naturally-occurring or be the result of oil and gas production and mining activities; - Inorganic Contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining or farming; - Microbial Contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Organic Chemical Contaminants, including Synthetic and Volatile Organic Chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems; - Sodium, which is not regulated by US Environmental Protection Agency (USEPA) or Illinois Environmental Protection Agency (IEPA), but for which monitoring is required to provide information about sodium uptake due to dietary precautions.
+If the level is greater than 20 mg/1 and you are on a sodium restricted diet, you should consult a physician; and - Turbidity which is a measure of the "cloudiness" of water.
 It is good indicator of water quality and the effectiveness of our filtration system and disinfection practices.
-Our water leaves the plant at 0.04 NTUs.
+Our water typically leaves the plant at 0.04 Nephelometric Turbidity Units (NTUs).